<Ojibwe Lifeway: Fishing (“niibin”- summer)

 4.

 BONUS: Many aquatic invasive plants and animals are capable of surviving in a wide range of habitat conditions.
-How could a warming climate affect the spread of invasive species that compete with Wisconsin's native cold and coolwater fish species?
+How could a warming climate affect the spread of invasive species that compete with Wisconsin's native cold and cool water fish species?

 Be a Climate Change Time Traveler